 The Centre does not limit its activities to the scientific areas only - it also contributes to the development of the information society.
 The Web server at ACC Cyfronet AGH serves as an Internet hub for the entire Kraków scientific community.
 The Centre continues to develop and extend its Web portal, which has gained substantial popularity over the years.
+In 2021, a new version of the portal was published, including a version for mobile devices.

 Cooperation with Kraków authorities is of particular importance for the Centre.
-The agreement between the Municipality of Kraków and CYFRONET, regarding the promotion of the City has resulted in the creation of an up-todate portal.
+The agreement between the Municipality of Kraków and CYan up-to-date portal.
 Aside scientific information the portal introduces its readers to the culture, historic sites, tourism, local transit and many other aspects of life in Kraków.